cakephp/docs/en/installation/url-rewriting.rst

        </IfModule>

-   If your CakePHP site still has problems with mod\_rewrite you might want to try and modify settings for virtualhosts.
-If on ubuntu, edit the file /etc/apache2/sites-available/default (location is distribution dependent).
+   If your CakePHP site still has problems with mod\_rewrite you might want to try and modify settings for Virtual Hosts.
+If on Ubuntu, edit the file /etc/apache2/sites-available/default (location is distribution dependent).
 In this file, ensure that ``AllowOverride None`` is changed to ``AllowOverride All``, so you have::